greena13/redux-and-the-rest/README.md

 #### Update action creator options

-The update action creator supports the following options as its third argument:
+The updateItem action creator supports the following options as its third argument:

 | actionCreatorOptions | Type | Default value or required | Description |
 | :--- | :---: | :---: | :--- |
 | `previous` | Object | undefined | The previous values, before the update.
 This is used to more efficiently update associations defined with `belongsTo` or `hasAndBelongsToMany`, but otherwise is generally not used. |

-When the resource item is successfully updated, the default update reducer expects the server to respond with a JSON object containing resource's attributes.
+When the resource item is successfully updated, the default updateItem reducer expects the server to respond with a JSON object containing resource's attributes.
 If the request fails, it expects the server to respond with a JSON object containing an error.

 ### Destroy a resource item on the server